SheriffBuzz/contextmenu/README.md

 The easy way around this is to use [FileTypesMan](https://www.nirsoft.net/utils/file_types_manager.html)

-1) Navigate to the extension
+1) Navigate to the extension and click on it, so it is selected in the top view
 2) Right Click the bottom menu -> New Action
 3) Give a name, and command as "C:\Program Files\HandBrake\HandBrake.exe" "%1".
-   * *"%1" refers to the file/folder path that will be passed to the application.*
+   * *"%1" specifies that the file/folder path selected in Windows Explorer will be passed to the application.*
    * Alternatively, select the program from the list of running programs.
 4) Optionally select the path of an .ico or .exe to set the icon